-Slavery is abhorred and strictly forbidden on the Westerosi mainland.
-It is likely due to the Faith of the Seven, which was brought by the Andal Invaders 6,000 years ago, that it is so.
-The faith is the dominant religion in the Seven Kingdoms and it forbids the practice of slavery.
+Slavery is abhorred and strictly forbidden on the Westerosi mainland, likely due to the Faith of the Seven brought by the Andals six thousand years ago.
+The Faith is the dominant religion in the Seven Kingdoms and it forbids the practice of slavery.

-The Ironborn also keep thralls and salt wives.
-Neither are slaves in the literal sense, but are subject to forced labor and low status, and are not too far removed from enslavement.
+The ironborn of the Iron Islands keep thralls and salt wives.
+Neither are slaves in the literal sense, but are subject to forced labor and low status, and are not far removed from enslavement.
 Their children, however, are considered free if they are drowned to the Drowned God.
-The thought of selling captives in Lys for coin leaves a foul taste in even Victarion Greyjoy’s mouth:

-However the illegal practice does take place in Westeros sometimes.
-In the North Ser Jorah Mormont sold a few poachers to some Tyroshii slavers and had to flee to the Free Cities when his crime was discovered by Eddard Stark, who had to condemn him to death for his crime.
-It is also said that Cersei Lannister had the mother of Robert Baratheon's bastard twins sold to a passing slaver, presumably because she couldn't bear such an affront to her pride that close to home.
+However, the illegal practice does take place in Westeros sometimes.
+Ser Jorah Mormont once sold a few poachers to some Tyroshi slavers and had to flee to the Free Cities when his crime was discovered by Lord Eddard Stark, who condemned Jorah to death for his crime.
+It is said that Cersei Lannister had the mother of King Robert I Baratheon's bastard twins sold to a passing slaver, presumably because she could not bear such an affront to her pride that close to home.

 In the Free Cities, well spoken and gently born slaves are prized.
-They will become tutors, scribes, bed slaves, and even healers and priests.
+They become tutors, scribes, bed slaves, healers, and priests.

-- In Pentos, slavery is forbidden by law, as part of the terms imposed by the Bravosi on Pentos a hundred years ago.
-However, in a city where wealth equals power, many rich magisters can flaunt such laws and bronze-collared slaves are common on their estates.
+- In Pentos, slavery is forbidden by law, as part of the terms imposed by the Braavosi on Pentos a hundred years ago.
+However, in a city where wealth equals power, many rich magisters flout such laws and bronze-collared slaves are common on their estates.
 One such case is Illyrio Mopatis, who has a finger in the slave trade, and maybe a whole hand.

 - Lys has a high slave population.
 Slaves are used for labor too harsh for Lysene hands, trained to act as guards and soldiers, and even posed for various performances.
-As such, most slave ships bring their cargoes to Lys first, allowing the wealthiest patrons to buy the cream of their crops.
-This practice creates a vibrant, active market in the slave trade, which is one of the greatest sources of Lys income.
 Lys is well known for its pleasure houses, training slaves in the arts of love and selling them as concubines and bed-slaves.

 - Qohor's city guard is comprised solely of Unsullied eunuch slave soldiers.
-However, much like in Pentos, slaves can be bought by powerful men who can flaunt the laws.
+However, much like in Pentos slaves can be bought by powerful men who flout the laws.

 Yunkai, Meereen, and Astapor are the great slaver cities of Slaver's Bay.
-For centuries, until the coming of Daenerys Targaryen, they had been the linchpins of the slave trade, the place where Dothraki khals and the corsairs of the Basilisk Isles sold their captives and the rest of the world came to buy.
+For centuries, they have been the linchpins of the slave trade, the place where Dothraki khals and the corsairs of the Basilisk Isles sell their captives and the rest of the world comes to buy.

 The Dothraki make slaves by enslaving conquered peoples and selling them, often to the Ghiscari who train them.
 Dothraki keep slaves from many lands, notably in Vaes Dothrak, which was built by slaves, where they serve the dosh khaleen.
-Dothraki also sell their own kind, when khalasar meet khalasar in the sea of grass the defeated Dothraki are enslaved.
+Dothraki also sell their own kind, and when khalasars battle the defeated Dothraki are enslaved.

 The Qartheen trade in slaves.